I do private commissions and work for companies.

 – Once the payment has been made, I’ll send you a sketch of the character, which, of course, can still be changed if you want me to.

 – When you’re happy with the sketch, I get to work on the lineart.
 I show you that as well, at which time you can still ask for changes (none too big by this time).
-If you’ve commissioned a coloured piece, I’ll sometimes do a quick digital colour mockup so you can see roughly what the finished image will look like.
+I’ll talk about colours with you to make sure we’re thinking similar moods and colous for the piece.
 Please note that I can make practically no changes in a finished watercolour image (apart from digital changes).

 – I finish the piece, post it to my online galleries, AND send the finished original painting to you, well protected in a sturdy cardboard envelope.
 Please let me know if you want me to send it insured.

-A few notes on rights: The standard for most of my commissions (mainly book illustrations) is as follows: I retain the rights for the image I created for you.
-That means that if it’s a well-known character – like from Tolkien or similar – I may still offer prints.
-I can add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
+A few notes on rights: The standard for most of my commissions is as follows: I retain the rights for the image I created for you.
+That means that I may still offer prints, and I can add the work to my portfolios, online and otherwise, and may put it into artbooks and calendars promoting my own work.
 For anything else, I’ll ask your permission.
 I’ll never use a picture I did of your RPG character out of context, for example.

 Likewise, you’re allowed to post the piece (with crediting and linking me, of course) and use it for non-commercial purposes.
 You do not have permission to make money with it without asking me first, unless it was specifically made as book cover, game art, or similar.
 For example, if I drew a pic of your character, and at some point you write a novel about that character and publish it, you may not use my art as cover.
 On the other hand, if you commissioned me to do a novel cover for you, of course, then it’s a novel cover, with all the rights entailed.
 If you’re unsure about any sort of use, just ask.
 Usually, we should be able to sort anything out.